DriveTimeBM/BAND-MAID_gpt/README.md

 - "Which PRIME videos feature MISA?"
 - "What were the top videos on YouTube yesterday?"
 - "How do Choose me, Sense, and Ready to Rock compare in Spotify streams per day since their release?"

+### It will tell you how it's configured if you ask in the correct way

 - "Which BAND-MAID articles have you uploaded?"
 - "What is in your glossary?"
 - "What actions are you configured for that you need to access an external API?"